Eight Forest Lane

 Instructions

-• Bring a large pot of salted water to the boil and add in the spaghetti or pasta.
-Cook according to packet instructions.
-Reserve ½ cup of the pasta water before draining the pasta.
+• Bring a large pot of well-salted water to the boil.
+Add the pasta and cook according to packet instructions until al dente.
+Before draining, reserve ½ cup of the pasta cooking water, then drain.

-• Place the kale, walnuts, garlic, lemon and salt in a food processor with the olive oil and blend until everything starts to come together.
-Scrape down the sides of the food processor with a rubber spatula and continue to blend until the pesto reaches the desired consistency.
-Adjust salt and lemon juice to taste.
+• While the pasta cooks, place the kale, walnuts, garlic, lemon juice, and salt into a food processor.
+Pour in the olive oil and blend until everything starts to come together.
+Scrape down the sides with a rubber spatula, then continue to blend to your desired consistency.
+Taste and adjust salt and lemon juice as needed.

-• Add the cooked spaghetti back into the saucepan with a couple of tablespoons of the cooking water to loosen up the pasta.
-Add in the pesto and toss to combine.
-Add a little more of the cooking water as needed to help toss the pasta until every strand is covered with the pesto.
-Taste and adjust salt and lemon again as needed before serving.
+• Return the drained pasta to the saucepan over low heat.
+Add a couple of tablespoons of the reserved pasta water to loosen, then add the pesto and toss well to combine.
+Add a little more pasta water as needed until every piece of pasta is well coated.
+Taste and adjust salt and lemon juice once more.
+Serve immediately with extra lemon wedges on the side.

 Notes